itaymigdal/Nimbo-C2/README.md

 - Inline .NET assemblies execution.
 - Persistence capabilities.
 - UAC bypass methods.
-- ELF loading using memfd in 2 modes
+- ELF loading using memfd in 2 modes.
 - And more !

 # Installation